-Important points before labeling
+Important notes before labeling

-- Briefly spin down the kit vials before use to avoid losing any reagents through the tube caps. - To avoid thawing and freezing cycles of the DNA handles, make aliquots (4 μI) and store them at -80 °C. This will prevent the formation of nicks in the DNA handles. - It is recommended to use 40-60 mM Phosphate or Tris buffer at pH 7.5 with 20-150 mM common salts (e.g., KCl or NaCl) for both the protein and DNA oligo solutions. - Do not use glycerol in the protein buffer as it inhibits the maleimide-cysteine conjugation. - For optimal labeling conditions, the purity of the protein should be $\geq 90\%$ . - The optimal protein concentration to use is 20 $\mu M$ in 40 $\mu l$ of buffer solution. - TCEP must be used as a reducing agent as it does not react with maleimide.
-Do not use dithiothreitol (DTT) since it reacts with maleimide groups and inhibits the maleimide-cysteine conjugation. - Use aluminum foil to protect the reaction and stock solutions from light.
+- Briefly spin down the kit vials before use to avoid losing any reagents through the tube caps. - To avoid thawing and freezing cycles of the DNA handles, make aliquots (4 μI) and store them at -80 °C. This will prevent the formation of nicks in the DNA handles. - It is recommended to use 40-60 mM Phosphate or Tris buffer at pH 7.5 with 20-150 mM common salts (e.g., KCl or NaCl) for both the protein and CoA-modified oligo solutions. - Do not use glycerol in the protein buffer as it inhibits Sfp activity. - For optimal labeling conditions, the purity of the protein should be \geq 90%. - The optimal protein concentration to use is 50 μM in 15 μl buffer solution. - Use aluminum foil to protect the reaction and stock solutions from light.